nlx-group/Replicating-Bogdanova-et-al.-2015-Duplicate-Question-Detection/README.md

      `pip install -r requirements.txt`

-4. Set up Theano backend for Keras by editing the configuration file `=~/.keras/keras.json` and changing the field `backend` to `theano`.
+4. Set up Theano backend for Keras by editing the configuration file `~/.keras/keras.json` and changing the field `backend` to `theano`.

-5. If you want to run experiments that require word embeddings you need to download and extract distributional models:

-    `models.tar.gz`

-    `tar -xvf models.tar.gz`

 ### About the program

 After satisfying all the prerequisites you will have the following directory structure: